Books of Our Childhood

 There was money to be made, so much, that the couple were later able to settle their sons on properties along the Goulburn River.

 The first, of these, in 1876, was the eldest, James McCormack, then aged 18.
-The property, called Tallarook House, (later renamed Landscape), was at Tallarook, a hundred kilometres from Mebourne.
+His property, called Tallarook House, (later renamed Landscape), was at Tallarook, a hundred kilometres from Mebourne.
 James was unmarried at this stage and Tallarook House remained without a mistress for a further twelve years.
 Clearly, James was very involved in the community.
 He was elected as a councillor for the Shire of Seymour in 1887.

 "Landscape" today: